KGore12/The-2020-US-Presidential-Election-and-Covid-19/README.md

 CSS and JS for leaflet maps, demographic charts, and Covid charts.

 #### [Templates](templates)
-HTML, CSS, and images for for main webpage
+HTML, CSS, and images for for main webpages

 #### [Test](test)
 Jupyter Notebook files of cleaned data used for testing.